This post may contain affiliate links.

 Don’t worry if you’re new to crochet; this project only requires a few basic techniques:

-If you are a true crochet beginner, you might want to start with our How to Crochet guide and our tutorial on the 6 Basic Crochet stitches.
+If you are a true crochet beginner, you might want to start with our complete guide on crocheting for beginners and our tutorial on the 6 Basic Crochet stitches.

 Supplies You’ll Need